axkralj990/Quadcopter-Dev-Project/README.md

 <b>2.
 USART library for ATmega328: </b>

-This is a slightly modified version of a USART library written by Elliot William for his <a href="http://www.littlehacks.org/avr-programming">AVR Programming book</a>.
+This is a slightly modified version of a USART library written by Elliot Williams for his <a href="http://www.littlehacks.org/avr-programming">AVR Programming book</a>.
 I must note that I have learned most of my AVR programming knowledge from this book and I highly recommend it.

 Author: alex.kraljic@gmail.com